Don’t buy (or stream) the bootlegs.

 If you would like to buy our music, we kindly ask that you only purchase it using the links on our official site.

 Why?
 Because we are being ripped off by a “record label” which is selling our material despite having no rights to do so whatsoever.
 The releases sold by that label are not authorized by the band, and we receive no royalties from them.
-In an attempt to justify their actions, the label has fraudulently proclaimed that we owe them money.
+In an attempt to justify their actions, the label has fraudulently proclaimed that we somehow owe them money (a fictitious amount of a few hundred dollars, apparently).
 To be perfectly clear: if there is any party that is owed payment in this situation it is DHI.

-Since the expiration of this label’s license in 2002, it has continued to fraudulently represent itself as being our record label despite having no rights whatsoever to do so, and despite being sent a cease and desist letter by DHI’s attorney in 2007.
+Since the expiration of this label’s license in 2002, it has continued to fraudulently represent itself as being our record label despite having no rights whatsoever to do so, and despite being sent a cease and desist letter by DHI’s attorney in 2007 — a letter that included proof (based on the label’s own sales statements) that this label owes DHI for unpaid royalties dating back to the 1990s, plus the revenue that this label has collected from its bootleg DHI sales since that time.

 DHI owns all of its material, and we have not granted any label the right to use any of it since 2002.
 The only legitimate DHI releases available for purchase or streaming are those released directly by us, on our own self-titled label.
 Links to those releases are here on our site.
 Our releases include our entire catalogue, and we are very pleased to be making that work available to our listeners.